 Apple releases budget iPhone SE as coronavirus stalls economy

-REUTERS: Apple Inc on Wednesday released a smaller iPhone priced at US$399, cutting the starting price for the company's smartphone line in a move to broaden its appeal to budget-conscious customers as the coronavirus hobbles the global economy.
+CUPERTINO: Apple on Wednesday (Apr 15) released a smaller iPhone priced at US$399 (S$568), cutting the starting price for the company's smartphone line in a move to broaden its appeal to budget-conscious customers as the coronavirus hobbles the global economy.

+The new iPhone SE will be available in Singapore starting at S$649 in 64GB, 128GB and 256GB models in black, white and (PRODUCT)RED variants.

 The iPhone SE, available on Apr 24, is the second generation of a previous value model.
 It will start at US$50 less than what was previously the cheapest iPhone available, the US$449 iPhone 8, which will be retired.